pangweiwei/slua/README.md

 Slua/LuaObject contain pre-generated file for exported interface.

+Precompiled slua library in Plugins only included x86 platform, you should compile other platform by youself, see build.txt for help.

 ###export custom class

 find code "static public void Custom()", add your custom class type into exports list, like HelloWorld, see below: